kwr14/langs/README.md

 ## Run CI Locally with `act`
 Run workflows locally using Docker with [`nektos/act`](https://github.com/nektos/act).

+CI-as-code note:
+- Each module’s CI workflow YAML encodes everything needed to build and run tests.
+- Running the workflow locally with `act` ensures parity with the GitHub-hosted CI.

 Prerequisites (macOS):
 - Install Docker Desktop and keep it running.